epam/Wilma/wilma-extras/random.error.generator/README.md

 So what kind of Chaos Monkey this example will show?
 This will simulate the following error situations:

  - E404 error will be received as response for every 5 requests, randomly
- - response timeout will be cause for every 10 requests, randomly
+ - response timeout will be caused for every 10 requests, randomly
  - E500 error will be received as response for every 25 requests, randomly

 Implementation